mtiller/ModelicaBook/text/source/behavior/equations/equations.rst

 parametric variability because the expression contains only a variable and that variable is a parameter.

-.. todo:: change next chapter to Discrete Behavior

-That's all we'll say on this topic for now, since discrete and conditional behavior will be discussed in detail in :ref:`the next chapter <discrete-behavior>`.
+That's all we'll say on this topic for now, since discrete and conditional behavior will be discussed in detail in the :ref:`next chapter <discrete-behavior>`.